'I did what I had to do,' Rittenhouse says at Wisconsin murder trial | Law-Order

 'I did what I had to do,' Rittenhouse says at Wisconsin murder trial

-Teenage murder defendant Kyle Rittenhouse testified in his Wisconsin trial on Wednesday that he fatally shot two men with an AR-15-style rifle during chaotic racial justice protests to protect himself after being attacked, at one point breaking down sobbing on the witness stand.
-The defense made a motion for a mistrial after Kenosha County Judge Bruce Schroeder repeatedly scolded the prosecution for attempting to introduce evidence he previously had deemed inadmissible.
+Teenage murder defendant Kyle Rittenhouse testified in his Wisconsin trial on Wednesday that he fatally shot two men and wounded a third with an AR-15-style rifle during chaotic racial justice protests to protect himself after being attacked, at one point breaking down sobbing on the witness stand.
+The defense made a motion for a mistrial after Kenosha County Judge Bruce Schroeder repeatedly scolded the prosecution for trying to introduce evidence he previously had deemed inadmissible.

-Teenage murder defendant Kyle Rittenhouse testified in his Wisconsin trial on Wednesday that he fatally shot two men with an AR-15-style rifle during chaotic racial justice protests to protect himself after being attacked, at one point breaking down sobbing on the witness stand.
+Teenage murder defendant Kyle Rittenhouse testified in his Wisconsin trial on Wednesday that he fatally shot two men and wounded a third with an AR-15-style rifle during chaotic racial justice protests to protect himself after being attacked, at one point breaking down sobbing on the witness stand.

-The defense made a motion for a mistrial after Kenosha County Judge Bruce Schroeder repeatedly scolded the prosecution for attempting to introduce evidence he previously had deemed inadmissible.
-Schroeder lashed out at Kenosha County Assistant District Attorney Thomas Binger, saying, "When you say you were acting in good faith, I don't believe you."
+The defense made a motion for a mistrial after Kenosha County Judge Bruce Schroeder repeatedly scolded the prosecution for trying to introduce evidence he previously had deemed inadmissible.
+Schroeder told Kenosha County Assistant District Attorney Thomas Binger: "When you say you were acting in good faith, I don't believe you."
 The judge took the mistrial motion under advisement.
-In dramatic and risky testimony in his own defense, Rittenhouse, 18, tried to portray himself as wanting to help others by providing medical aid during the protests last year in the city of Kenosha and used his weapon only after being attacked and ambushed.
-Prosecutors sought to paint Rittenhouse as a vigilante who carried an assault-style weapon into a volatile melee and wanted to use it, asking him about his ammunition and penchant for playing violent video games.
+In dramatic and risky testimony in his own defense, Rittenhouse, 18, tried to portray himself as wanting to help others by providing medical aid and extinguishing fires during the protests last year in the city of Kenosha and used his gun only after being attacked and ambushed.
+Prosecutors sought to paint Rittenhouse as a vigilante who carried an assault-style weapon into a volatile melee and wanted to use it, asking him about his ammunition and penchant for violent video games.

 "Two of them passed away but I stopped the threat from attacking me," Rittenhouse replied.
 "By using deadly force?"
 Binger asked.